sanjeev49/Tic-tac-toe-game-source-code/README.md

     return True

 #step 8.
 A fucntion that asks for player next position between (1-9) and then use the funtion form step6 to check if free posi.
-#then return the function for later use'''
+#then return the function for later use

 def player_choice(board):
     position = 0
     while position not in [1,2,3,4,5,6,7,8,9] or not space_check(board,position):